-Samsung Renewable Energy, Korea Power Electric Corporation (KEPCO) and Pattern Energy are developing the 250MW Grand Renewable Energy Park (GREP) within Haldimand County in south-western Ontario, Canada.
+Samsung Renewable Energy, Korea Power Electric Corporation (KEPCO) and Pattern Energy are developing the 250MW Grand Renewable Energy Park (GREP) in Haldimand County, South-Western Ontario, Canada.

 GREP is being developed in response to the Government of Ontario’s initiative to promote the development of renewable power in the region.
 It will be located on privately owned and Ontario Realty Corporation (ORC)-managed lands.

-The 100MW solar project will be located in the Haldimand county, and is owned by Samsung C&T, Conner Clark & Lunn Infrastructure, and Six Nations.
+The 100MW solar project will be located in Haldimand County and is owned by Samsung C&T, Conner Clark & Lunn Infrastructure and Six Nations.

 The PV plant will produce approximately 165,000MWh of electricity a year, which will be sufficient to power 13,750 Canadian homes.
 It is expected to offset approximately 162,000t of carbon dioxide emissions annually.